Formation of the Department of Plant Pathology: 1851-1907

 In 1890, Governor W.R.
 Merriam requested that MAES find the cause and cure for flax wilt disease.
 Station employees replied that they were neither equipped nor trained for this work.
 The same situation was true for the devastating outbreaks of stem rust of wheat, barley and oat.

 At the University of Minnesota, the economic importance of wheat stem rust and other plant diseases was noted by Edward Freeman.
 Freeman was a Ph.D. student and instructor in the Botany Department of the College of Science, Literature and Arts on the Minneapolis Campus.
 His major professor, Conway MacMillan, had little interest in economic botany and no interest in plant pathology.
-In 1900, Freeman went to Harvard University’s Woods Hole Biological Station in Massachusetts.
-There his interest in plant pathology grew.
+In 1900, Freeman went to\ University of Chicago's Woods Hole Biological Station in Massachusetts.
+There Freeman's interest in plant pathology grew.

-In 1901, Freeman went to Cambridge University in England and studied host-parasite relations with renowned plant pathologist, H. Marshall Ward.
+In 1901, Freeman went to Cambridge University in England where he studied host-parasite relations with renowned plant pathologist, H. Marshall Ward.
 Ward worked on coffee rust, a disease that rivaled wheat stem rust disease in the complexity of its fungal pathogen.
 Freeman returned to Minnesota and taught laboratory courses in botany.
-In the summers, he worked with the Minnesota Geological Survey and completed a comprehensive study of Minnesota’s plant diseases.
+In the summers, he worked with the Minnesota Botanical Survey and completed a comprehensive study of Minnesota’s plant diseases.

 In 1904, farmers, millers, railroads and banking interests in Minnesota, Wisconsin and the Dakotas were jolted by a disastrous epidemic of stem rust on all cereals.
 The epidemic focused Freeman, and in 1905 he finished both his Ph.D. thesis and a book - Minnesota Plant Diseases.